The Delicious Crescent

 Notes

-3. Make Ahead: Roast the eggplant ahead.
+3. Make Ahead: Roast the eggplant with 2 tablespoons oil and salt.
 Make the seasoning mixture and store in refrigerator.
+Before serving, heat remaining oil, add the seasoning mixture and saute.
+Stir it into the roasted eggplant and heat through.

 4. Storage: It keeps well in the refrigerator for 5 to 6 days.
 Freeze it in freezer-safe containers.